Tax Bill Moves on to the Senate—What's Next?

 The bill includes trillions of dollars in tax-code changes, including:

-• Makes permanent the 2017 tax cuts.
+- Makes permanent the 2017 tax cuts.
 The individual provisions in 2017's Tax Cuts and Jobs Act, which was passed during Trump's first administration, are set to expire at the end of 2025 without congressional action.
-The One Big Beautiful Bill Act makes those provisions permanent.
+The bill makes those provisions permanent, most notably the lower individual income tax rates.
+Without the legislation, taxes would have increased for most taxpayers in 2026.

-• Enhanced deduction for seniors.
-Seniors ages 65 and older will receive a special deduction of $4,000 for 2025 through 2028.
+- Enhanced deduction for seniors.
+Seniors ages 65 and older will receive a special deduction of $6,000 for 2025 through 2028 (an increase from the $4,000 deduction in the House-passed version of the bill).
 The deduction applies to those who use the standard deduction as well as those who itemize their deductions, but only those with a modified adjusted gross income under $75,000 ($150,000 for couples) are eligible.

-• Increases the state and local tax (SALT) deduction cap.
-The bill raises the cap to $40,000 from $10,000 for filers earning less than $500,000.
-This was a critical provision for securing the votes of a small group of House Republicans representing high-tax states like California, New Jersey and New York.
+- Increases the state and local tax (SALT) deduction cap.
+The bill raises the cap to $40,000 from $10,000 for filers earning less than $500,000 in 2025 and increases the cap by 1% per year through 2029.
+The cap would revert to $10,000 beginning in 2030.
+This has been a critical issue for a small group of House Republicans representing high-tax states like California, New Jersey and New York.

-• Increased tax on college and university endowments.
+- Increased tax on college and university endowments.
 Creates a tiered system based on the size of the endowment on a per-student basis.
-The current tax rate of 1.4% could rise to as high as 21% for the largest endowments.
+The current tax rate of 1.4% could rise to as high as 8% for the largest endowments—but that is much lower than the 21% top rate that was included in the House-passed version of the legislation.
+The Senate bill also exempts institutions with fewer than 3,000 students.

 Other provisions

-The legislation passed by the House of Representatives includes spending cuts from many domestic programs while also boosting defense spending by $150 billion and spending for border security and immigration policy by nearly $50 billion.
+The Senate legislation boosts defense spending by $150 billion and increases spending for border security and immigration policy by about $125 billion.
 The bill makes major changes to the eligibility requirements for Medicaid and the Supplemental Nutrition Assistance Program, or SNAP (more commonly known as food stamps), by adding work requirements that could make millions of recipients ineligible for aid.
 Student loan repayment programs are consolidated into a single plan that could increase costs for many students.

 Debt ceiling

-The bill increases the debt ceiling by $4 trillion.
+The bill increases the debt ceiling by $5 trillion—more than the $4 trillion that was included in the House version.
 The debt ceiling is the congressionally mandated cap on the total amount of debt the United States can accumulate.
 The limit was suspended by Congress in 2023 but returned on January 2, 2025.
 The Treasury Department is currently using cash on hand to pay its bills and taking a variety of "extraordinary measures" to ensure the United States does not default.
-Treasury Secretary Scott Bessent warned Congress earlier this month that those steps will run out sometime in August and that Congress must raise the debt ceiling by then.
-Since Congress is typically in recess for the month of August, it is widely believed on Capitol Hill that the true deadline for passing the tax bill is the end of July, so that the debt ceiling is increased before lawmakers leave Washington for the August break.
+Treasury Secretary Scott Bessent has warned Congress that those steps will run out as soon as August and that Congress must raise the debt ceiling before then—which this bill will accomplish once it is signed into law.
 The United States has never defaulted, but market volatility has historically increased whenever Congress nears the default deadline.

 Senate expected to make changes